 Blind Spot Assist monitors the area approximately 10 ft (3.0 m) behind your vehicle and approximately 1.6 ft (0.5 m) to 11.5 ft (3.5 m) each side of it.
-For this purpose, Blind Spot Assist uses radar sensors in the rear bumper and behind the protective strips of the B-pillars.
+The monitoring range behind the vehicle may also be larger depending on the situation.

 If the lanes are narrow, vehicles driving in the lane beyond the lane next to your vehicle may be indicated, especially if the vehicles are not driving in the middle of their lane.
 This may be the case if the vehicles are driving on the inner side of their lane.
 Due to the nature of the system:

-- a clear warning situation may not occur.
-The yellow indicator lamp on the relevant side of the vehicle will then light up. - warnings may be issued in error when driving close to crash barriers or similar solid lane borders. - warnings may be interrupted when driving alongside particularly long vehicles, for example trucks, for a prolonged time.
+- warnings may be issued in error when driving close to crash barriers or similar solid lane borders. - warnings may be interrupted when driving alongside particularly long vehicles, for example trucks, for a prolonged time.

-The four sensors of Blind Spot Assist are integrated into the rear bumper and behind the protective strips of the B-pillars.
-Make sure that the bumper and protective stripping are free of dirt, ice or slush in the vicinity of the sensors.
-The radar sensors must not be covered, for example by cycle racks or overhanging loads.

-Have the function of the radar sensors checked at a qualified specialist workshop:
+The two sensors for Blind Spot Assist are integrated into the sides of the rear bumper.
+Make sure that the bumper is free of dirt, ice or slush in the vicinity of the sensors.
+The radar sensors must not be covered, for example by rear-mounted cycle racks or overhanging loads.
+Following a severe impact or in the event of damage to the bumper, have the function of the radar sensors checked at a qualified specialist workshop.
+Blind Spot Assist may otherwise not work properly.